onsi/ginkgo/docs/index.md

 - Focused (bool): True, if focused.
 (Conforms to the rules in [Focused Specs](#focused-specs).)
 - Pending (bool): True, if pending.
 (Conforms to the rules in [Pending Specs](#pending-specs).)

 You can set a different output format with the `-format` flag.
 Accepted formats are `csv`, `indent`, and `json`.
-The `ident` format is like `csv`, but uses identation to show the nesting of containers and specs.
+The `ident` format is like `csv`, but uses indentation to show the nesting of containers and specs.
 Both the `csv` and `json` formats can be read by another program, e.g., an editor plugin that displays a tree view of Ginkgo tests in a file, or presents a menu for the user to quickly navigate to a container or spec.

 `ginkgo outline` is intended for integration with third-party libraries and applications.
 If you simply want to know how a suite will run without running it try `ginkgo -v --dry-run` instead.